benkeen/generatedata/DEVELOPMENT.md

   - this starts the whole application, backend server, and load it in your browser.
 Note: at the time of writing, you may see a blank page.
 Just click refresh and the app should load.

-#### Shutting down dev env

-`npm run stopDevServer` - shuts down docker.

-I've found that sometimes that command chokes and you have to wait a few minutes before it runs properly.
-Presumably it's because the docker container was still in the process of booting up.
-If there are still problems, you might want to just run
-`npm run dockerCleanup`.
-I do this on the live server every time I update it.
-It completely clears everything out so you can start from scratch.
-It WON'T, however, delete your

 ### Troubleshooting

 > ERROR: for db Cannot start service db: error while creating mount source path '/host_mnt/xxx/data/db': mkdir /host_mnt/Users/xxx/data/db: no such file or directory
 > ERROR: Encountered errors while bringing up the project.

 Restarting Docker seemed to fix this.
 I did that via the UI tool.

-## Locale file helpers

-There are a several grunt helper functions for validation and managing the locale files.
-It's important to keep the files up to date so every i18n file contains the same keys and won't cause bugs when the user selects the language.

-#### Core localization files

-These are found in `src/i18n`.
-They contain all the core i18n files.

-- `grunt validateI18n` - general validation function to examine all the localization files and check everything in sync.
-- `grunt validateI18n --key=fr` - same as above, except it only looks at a particular locale file.
-- `grunt removeI18nKey --key=xxx` - where xxx is the property name.
-- `grunt sortI18nFiles` - sorts the keys of all i18n files alphabetically.

-### Text rules:

-- titles, headings: capitalize every letter
-- tooltips: sentence case, no ending period

-### Building

-Local dev, general steps:

-- `npm run start` - builds and rubs the client-side code
-- `npm run startDevServer` - starts the dev server

 ### Common problems